On representation varieties of 3-manifold groups: Introduction

 \section{Introduction}

-In this paper we will prove that there are no ``local'' restrictions on geometry of representation varieties (actually, schemes) of 3-manifold groups to $PO(3,\C)$ and $SL(2, \C)$.
-Note that both groups $H=PO(3,\C)$ and $H=SL(2, \C)$ are affine algebraic groups defined over $\Q$, thus, for every finitely-generated group $\Gamma$, the representation varieties
+In this paper we will prove that there are no ``local'' restrictions on geometry of representation schemes of 3-manifold groups to $PO(3)$ and $SL(2)$.
+Note that both groups $H=PO(3)$ and $H=SL(2)$ are affine algebraic group schemes defined over $\Q$, thus, for every finitely-generated group $\Gamma$, the representation schemes